 Autumn is my favourite season for photography.
 The golden hour falls perfectly and brings out the rich red gold tones of the autumn fall.
-Last year I developed a free preset that brings out the golden leaves and tones and offers a vintage feel, you can download it here: Free Lightroom Preset (Autumn).
+Last year I developed a Lightroom preset that brings out the golden leaves and tones and offers a vintage feel, you can download it here: Lightroom Preset (Autumn).

 When I was using the preset this year I felt there was some compromise on skin tones so I have developed a new lightroom preset that enhances the bokeh but retains the true skin colour (and eye colour) as much as possible.